phetsims/qa/issue-templates/a11y-rc-test-template.md

 **Critical screen reader information**
 - JAWS might complain about Firefox Quantum.
 If that is the case, please test with https://www.mozilla.org/en-US/firefox/organizations/
 - The screen reader **must** be turned on and reading before the browser is open for it to work.
 See https://github.com/phetsims/a11y-research/issues/90
+- JAWS might not automatically switch to forms mode for some controls (like sliders and radio buttons).
+In this case, pressing "enter" should switch to forms mode.

 **(Other potentially useful items)**